King County prepares to relocate Sobering Center/Emergency Services Patrol in 2019

 How can I learn more?

-King County has participated in one meeting so far with the Georgetown Community and plans to join additional meetings in the Georgetown area to discuss any questions or concerns with residents and business owners.
-King County will also host meetings in addition to joining meetings of existing community groups in Georgetown.
+King County has participated in two community meetings with the Georgetown Community as well as smaller meetings in Georgetown to discuss questions or concerns with residents and business owners.

 Community Meeting: No meetings scheduled at this time.